PiSchool/translated-llms-for-mt/README.md

 ## Directory structure

 ```
+│
+├── configs               <- Hydra configurations for launching the experiments
+│
 ├── data
 │   ├── external          <- Data from third party sources
 │   ├── processed         <- The final, canonical data sets for modeling
 │   ├── raw               <- The original, immutable data dump
 │   └── scripts           <- Scripts to download or generate data
 │
 ├── models                <- Trained and serialized models
 │
+├── mt2magic  <- Source code for use in this project
+│    │
+│    ├── __init__.py      <- (Optional) Makes `your_package_name` a Python module
+│    │
+│    ├── api_translators  <- Classes to perform translation with openAI models and modernMT
+│    │
+│    ├── evaluate         <- Classes to compute BLEU, ChrF and COMET scores
+│    │
+│    ├── fine-tuning      <- Classes for fine-tuning BLOOM and FlanT5
+│    │
+│    ├── outdated         <- Folder that contains baseline classes implemented during the
+│    │                       first week.
+│    ├── utils            <- Helper functions and Prompter
+│    │
+│    └── *.py             <- Other Python source files (can also be organized in one or more subdirectories)
+│
 ├── notebooks             <- Jupyter notebooks.
 Naming convention is a date (for
 │                            ordering) and a short `_` delimited description,
 │                            e.g. `2022-05-18_initial_data_exploration.ipynb`.
 │
 ├── requirements.txt      <- Required packages (dependencies), e.g. generated
 │                            with `pip freeze > requirements.txt`
 │
 ├── scripts               <- Scripts to train a model, make predictions and so on
 │
 ├── setup.py              <- makes project pip installable (pip install -e .) so
 │                            that `your_package_name` can be imported
 └── mt2magic              <- Source code for use in this project
+    │
     ├── __init__.py       <- (Optional) Makes `your_package_name` a Python module
     │
     ├── api_translators   <- Classes to perform translation with openAI models and modernMT
     │
     ├── evaluate          <- Classes to compute BLEU, ChrF and COMET scores
     │
     ├── fine-tuning       <- Classes for fine-tuning BLOOM and FlanT5
     │
     ├── outdated          <- Folder that contains baseline classes implemented during the
     │                        first week.
     ├── utils             <- Helper functions and Prompter
     │
     └── *.py              <- Other Python source files (can also be organized in
                              one or more subdirectories)
 ```

 ## How to install